cdl-geneseo/geneseo-dictionary/S/Spectrum.md

 # Spectrum

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spectrum

 Created by  Unknown User (ejr7) on Nov 16, 2012

 n.
 Name of the Geneseo women’s choir.&quot;I auditioned for Spectrum and was accepted!&quot;EReck, S-Z, 2012